Donated Dental Services

 The Wisconsin Department of Health Services, Delta Dental of Wisconsin Charitable Fund and WDA Insurance and Services Corp. provide financial support for administrative and lab costs, while participating dentists donate more than $8 in clinical expertise, treatment and materials for every one dollar in funding from the these entities.

-Yearly, Madison Family Dental hosts a Touched Twice United Clinic, providing services to 56 patients at our clinic on a Saturday morning.
+Yearly, Madison Family Dental hosts a Touched Twice United Clinic, providing services to hundreds of patients at our clinic on a Saturday morning.